Richard, 4th Prince of Sayn-Wittgenstein-Berleburg

 Richard, 4th Prince of Sayn-Wittgenstein-Berleburg (Richard Hermann Gustav zu Sayn-Wittgenstein-Berleburg, 27 May 1882 – 25 April 1925) was Prince of Sayn-Wittgenstein-Berleburg from 1904 to 1918.

 Life

-Prince Richard was born on 27 May 1882 at Berleburg, Germany.
+Prince Richard was born on 27 May 1882 at Berleburg, Germany, to Prince Gustav of Sayn-Wittgenstein-Berleburg (1837–1889) and Baroness Marie von Gemmingen-Hornberg (1855–1946).
+His father was the younger son of Albrecht, 2nd Prince of Sayn-Wittgenstein-Berleburg (1777–1851), and thus a younger brother of Prince Albrecht (1834–1904), who at the time was the 3rd Prince of the mediatized German principality of Sayn-Wittgenstein-Berleburg.

+Richard had two older sisters, Charlotte (1879–1968) and Hildegard (1880–1973), and a younger brother, Wolfgang (1887–1966), who all married and had issue.

 On 21 November 1902, at Langenzell, he married Princess Madeleine of Löwenstein-Wertheim-Freudenberg, daughter of Prince Alfred of Löwenstein-Wertheim-Freudenberg and Countess Pauline von Reichenbach-Lessonitz.

+Richard became head of the House of Sayn-Wittgenstein-Berleburg on the death of his paternal uncle, Albrecht (born 15 March 1834), the 3rd Prince of Sayn-Wittgenstein-Berleburg, who died unmarried and childless on 9 November 1904.

 His title was de-recognized by the Weimar and other German Republics after abolition of the German Empire in 1918 but lawfully retained henceforth as a surname.

-He died as the result of a traffic accident in Hanau on 25 April 1925 at age 42.
+Prince Richard died aged 42 on 25 April 1925 in Hanau as the result of a traffic accident by Bruchköbel in the vicinity of Hanau.
+He was succeeded as head of the House of Sayn-Wittgenstein-Berleburg by his eldest son, Prince Gustav Albrecht.